Annapurna Circuit Trek Overview

 Difficulty Level of Annapurna Circuit Trek

 Since you will be exploring the high-altitude Thorong La Pass at 5,416 m, this trek is more difficult than the Annapurna Base Camp trek (17764 ft.).
 In addition, this trek is made a little more difficult by the steep climbs and long walking distances combined with minimal facilities.

-Because it's a demanding journey, you must be in excellent physical condition and able to walk for at least 5 to 7 hours per day.
+Because it's a demanding journey, you must be in the excellent physical condition and able to walk for at least 5 to 7 hours per day.
 Even so, beginners can complete this trek if they have undertaken physical training prior to the trek.
 Cycling, swimming, acrobatics, hiking, jogging, and aerobic workouts are all good ways to prepare the body for a trek to the Himalayas.

 The most convenient way to accomplish this trek is to go counter-clockwise, as this allows for gradual acclimatization as you approach Thorung La.
 The route generally starts in Besisahar and ends in Tatopani, but road construction has opened up a variety of options at the start and end of your trek.

 Road development has made most of the western and eastern parts of the Annapurna Circuit accessible by buses and jeep over the last few years.
 The roads are bumpy dirt tracks at best, but many trekkers are opting for a shorter version of this trek that starts further up the valley (3-4 days on the conventional route) and finishes as early as Jomsom (taking a bus to Beni or flying to Pokhara).

 Before going trekking in the Annapurna zone, you'll need to get a TIMS card and an Annapurna Conservation Area Permit (ACAP).
 You'll be required to present these at several checkpoints along the way.